manymoments/manymoments.github.io/_posts/2022-04-05-aa-part-four-CA-and-BCA.markdown

 author: 'Ittai Abraham, Naama Ben-David, Sravya Yandamuri '
 ---

 In this series of posts we explore the marvelous world of consensus in the [Asynchronous model](https://decentralizedthoughts.github.io/2019-06-01-2019-5-31-models/).
 In this post we introduce a key building block in the *Byzantine* Model called **Binding Crusader Agreement**.
+We show how to us it in the [next post](https://decentralizedthoughts.github.io/2022-04-05-aa-part-five-ABBA/).

-In the three previous posts we (1) [defined the problem]([part1](https://decentralizedthoughts.github.io/2022-03-30-asynchronous-agreement-part-one-defining-the-problem/)) and discussed the [FLP theorem](https://decentralizedthoughts.github.io/2019-12-15-asynchrony-uncommitted-lower-bound/); (2) presented [Ben-Or's protocol]([part2](https://decentralizedthoughts.github.io/2022-03-30-asynchronous-agreement-part-two-ben-ors-protocol/)) for crash failures; and (3)  [a modern version]([part3](https://decentralizedthoughts.github.io/2022-03-30-asynchronous-agreement-part-three-a-modern-version-of-ben-ors-protocol/)) for crash failures.
+In the three previous posts we (1) [defined the problem](https://decentralizedthoughts.github.io/2022-03-30-asynchronous-agreement-part-one-defining-the-problem/) and discussed the [FLP theorem](https://decentralizedthoughts.github.io/2019-12-15-asynchrony-uncommitted-lower-bound/); (2) presented [Ben-Or's protocol](https://decentralizedthoughts.github.io/2022-03-30-asynchronous-agreement-part-two-ben-ors-protocol/) for crash failures; and (3)  [a modern version](https://decentralizedthoughts.github.io/2022-03-30-asynchronous-agreement-part-three-a-modern-version-of-ben-ors-protocol/) for crash failures.